-One of the symptoms of systemic Candida is weight gain, or difficulty losing weight.
-It can cause the kind of stubborn fat deposits that are hard to shake off, no matter how little you eat or how much exercise you do.
+One of the many unwelcome symptoms of Candida overgrowth is weight gain, or the difficulty in losing weight.
+The imbalance of bad bacteria in the gut caused by Candida yeast can slow down your metabolism and disrupt normal detoxification processes, resulting in stubborn weight gain that refuses to budge.
+Losing weight can seem like an uphill battle, no matter how little you eat or how much exercise you do each day.

 Stress On Your Immune System